Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Google Data Studio Tip #1: Have a Game Plan

-You should have a good handle on the kinds of metrics and KPIs that are most important to each client, so focus on those.
+You should have a good handle on the metrics and KPIs that are most important to each client, so focus on those.

 Google Data Studio Tip #2: Use Google’s Resources